Trying to write Korean names in English seems simple—until you look closer

 Hi, I’m Rambo.
 Nice to meet you!

 I’ve known adult students who’ve opted for non-standard names like “Cherry” or “Romeo.”
 I once knew a recruiter with the English moniker Rambo Lee.
-To be fair, that was just his Korean name in reverse (Lee Bo Ram).
+To be fair, that was his Korean name in reverse (Lee Bo Ram).
 Kind of clever—but it was still hard to take a guy seriously when you had to refer to him as Rambo.

 Yoboseyo, hoksi, * * * -ga geo-gi it-na-yo?

 The second problem first arose for me over 25 years ago.
 At my first private academy, I taught kids and adults.
 Both the kids and adults enjoyed choosing English names.
-The adults were also eager to meet outside of class to show me around and practice their English.
+The adults were also eager to meet outside class to show me around and practice their English.

 Hello, class!
 My name is Dean Comeau, but please call me Mr. Comeau